Nursing at Grant Medical Center

 A Letter From Our Chief Nursing Officer

-At OhioHealth Grant Medical Center, our No. 1 priority is providing safe, excellent, quality care to our patients.
-I am proud to say that at Grant, we continuously work to improve the care we provide.
-Our nurses at Grant have received Magnet Recognition® from the American Nurses Credentialing Center (ANCC) four times.
+At OhioHealth Grant Medical Center, we strive to provide high-quality and compassionate care to everyone.
+I am proud to say that at Grant, our nursing team strives for continuous improvement to support this vision.
+Grant nursing has received Magnet Recognition® from the American Nurses Credentialing Center (ANCC) four times.

 Magnet Recognition® is the highest and most prestigious distinction a healthcare organization can receive for nursing excellence and high-quality patient care.
 Magnet designation has many benefits — not just for the nurses who provide care, but also for the patients who receive that care.
 It is at the core of Grant’s nursing culture.
-It’s a part of our nurse’s daily work with their patients and each other.
-It is a guiding platform for delivering OhioHealth’s mission of improving the health of those we serve.
+This is important as the Magnet culture assists nursing in fulfilling OhioHealth’s mission to improve the health of those we serve.

-To me, Magnet exemplifies our professionalism and how our nurses work together so they make a difference in the exceptional care of our patients.
-We’ve been intentional about incorporating the components of Magnet into our daily work —structural empowerment, exemplary professional practice, transformational leadership and new knowledge, innovation and improvements.
+Magnet exemplifies our professionalism and how our nurses work together so they make a difference in what care we provide and how we provide it.
+We’ve been intentional about incorporating the components of Magnet into our daily work — structural empowerment, exemplary professional practice, transformational leadership and new knowledge, innovation and improvements.

 So how does Magnet benefit patients?
 When a hospital begins their journey to Magnet designation, they commit to the highest quality of healthcare.
 This is not only evident in decreased mortality rates and shorter hospital stays, but in the experience of every patient who walks through a hospital who has received Magnet designation.

 It is my privilege to work with our nursing team as we care for the community by developing connections with those we serve!